top of page

 Enhancing Research Culture through Co-production and Public Participation

-In 2026, UK Research and Innovation is funding a new project at the University of Lancashire that will bring members of the public together to co-produce an exhibition using their own family history stories and heritage materials, with academic expertise and support from Dr Brandon Taylorian.
+In 2026, UK Research and Innovation is funding a new project at the University of Lancashire that will bring members of the public together to co-produce an exhibition using their own family history stories and heritage materials, with academic expertise and support from Project Lead Dr Brandon Taylorian.

 The project aims to develop a model of 'participatory heritage' that prioritises the community–university relationship in historical research and to foster local community identity.